Scalsol/mega.pytorch/README.md

 Please note that:
 1) If your model's name is different, please replace `MEGA_R_101.pth` with your own.
 2) If you want to evaluate a different model, please change `--config-file` to its config file and `MODEL.WEIGHT` to its weights file.
+3) Testing is time-consuming, so be patient!

 Pretrained weighted will be available!

 ### Training

-The following command line will train MEGA_R_50_FPN_1x on 4 GPUs with Synchronous Stochastic Gradient Descent (SGD):
+The following command line will train MEGA_R_101_FPN_1x on 4 GPUs with Synchronous Stochastic Gradient Descent (SGD):

     python -m torch.distributed.launch \
         --nproc_per_node=4 \